theNewDynamic/minjinlee.com/_posts/2017-08-05-irish-times-book-review-by-john-boyne.md

 ---

-&nbsp;

-"A MASTERPIECE OF EMPATHY, INTEGRITY AND FAMILY LOYALTY" :&nbsp;Min Jin Lee tells an endearing tale of hardship and inhumanity suffered by Koreans
+"A MASTERPIECE OF EMPATHY, INTEGRITY AND FAMILY LOYALTY" : Min Jin Lee tells an endearing tale of hardship and inhumanity suffered by Koreans

-Min Jin Lee: a writer in complete control of her characters and her story and with an intense awareness of the importance of her heritage.&nbsp;
+Min Jin Lee: a writer in complete control of her characters and her story and with an intense awareness of the importance of her heritage.

-&nbsp;

 By John Boyne